utsmannn/compose-remote-layout/docs/03-json-structure/06-layout-json-structure.md

 Now that you understand the JSON structure for layouts, you can:

-1. Explore [binding values](../05-bind-values) to create dynamic content
+1. Try the [Live Editor JSON](../07-live-editor) for build and create your dynamic content
-2. Learn about [handling user actions](../06-bind-actions) for interactive UIs
-3. Create [custom components](../03-advanced/01-custom-components) for specialized needs